WestDRI/wgpages/content/apptainer1/03-run.md

 <font size="+1"><b>Key points:</b><br>
 1. Your current directory and home directory are usually available by default in a container.<br>
 2. You have the same username and permissions in a container as on the host system.<br>
-3. You can specify additional host system directories to be available in the container.<br>
+3. Use `-B` to mount host's directories inside the container.<br>
-4. It is a very good idea to use `-C` to hide the host's filesystems while mounting only few specific directories.
+4. Use `-C` to hide both host's filesystems and environment variables, perhaps while mounting only few specific directories.<br>
+5. Use `-e` to hide only the host's environment variables.
 </font>
 {{</note>}}